Luis-Kr/AngleCamV2/README.md

 python app.py
 ```

 The tool provides an interface for manually annotating leaf angles in images.
+Place the simulation files (`_sim.csv`; labels) and their corresponding images in this folder: `data/01_Training_Validation_Data/image_data`.
+Or specify a different location using the command line interface.

-## Model Architecture
+## Model architecture

 - **Backbone**: DINOv2 ViT-S/14 (384-dimensional features)
 - **Head**: Dropout → Linear → Dropout → GELU → Linear → Softmax
 - **Output**: 43-bin probability distribution (0-90° in 2° steps)

-## Support

-For questions and issues, please:
-- Contact: [luis.kremer@geosense.uni-freiburg.de]